-Students are NOT allowed to use cell phones during class time at Winthrop High School.
-Any student found using a cell phone during class time, will be subject to school discipline.
-Students are permitted to use electronic devices during their assigned lunch period as well as during transition time between class periods.
-Use of electronic devices during non-permitted times will result in the following consequences:
+Students are NOT allowed to use cell phones or smart devices such as watches during class time at Winthrop High School.
+Any student found using a cell phone or smart device during class time will be subject to school discipline.
+Students are permitted to use cell phones and smart devices during their assigned lunch period as well as during transition time between class periods.
+Use of cell phones and smart devices during non-permitted times will result in the following consequences: